 With more than one child, you could turn this challenging gross motor activity for 3 year olds into a race.
 Alternatively, time them and see if they can get quicker.

 #41 Ball Toss

-Set up a group of plastic containers or cardboard boxes, a bigger target is better for young toddlers, for your child to throw a soft ball into.
+Set up a group of plastic containers or cardboard boxes – a bigger target will simplify this gross motor activity for young toddlers.
+Now your child must try to throw a soft ball into the container or box.
 They’ll soon get tired running back and forth retrieving balls.

 #42 Tape Spider Web